 In furtherance of its policy of having significant decisions made by the board as a whole, the company has an orientation and continuing education process for board members that includes extensive materials, meetings with key management, visits to company facilities and company and industry events.
 Moreover, as part of directors' education, which includes, among other things, regular dedicated sessions regarding the company's businesses and operations, Audit Committee-sponsored financial literacy and legal and regulatory compliance training, and participation in company and industry trade events, the board requires each director to attend an outside governance or director-related seminar at least once every three years.

 The Audit Committee has general oversight responsibilities with respect to our financial reporting and financial controls.
-It reviews annually our financial reporting process, our system of internal controls regarding accounting, legal and regulatory compliance and ethics that management or the board has established and the internal and external audit processes of Hillenbrand, Inc. The Audit Committee consists of Neil S. Novich (chairperson), Joy M. Greenway, and Daniel C. Hillenbrand.
+It reviews annually our financial reporting process, our system of internal controls regarding accounting, legal and regulatory compliance and ethics that management or the board has established and the internal and external audit processes of Hillenbrand, Inc. The Audit Committee consists of Neil S. Novich (chairperson), Joy M. Greenway, Daniel C. Hillenbrand, and Inderpreet Sawhney.
 Each member of the Audit Committee is independent under Rule 10A-3 of the Securities and Exchange Commission and NYSE listing standards and meets the financial literacy guidelines established by the board in the Audit Committee Charter.
 The board interprets “financial literacy” to mean the ability to read and understand audited and unaudited financial statements (including the related notes) and monthly operating statements of the sort released or prepared by the company, as the case may be, in the normal course of its business.
 The board of directors has determined that each of Mr. Novich, Ms. Greenway, and Mr. Hillenbrand is an “audit committee financial expert” as that term is defined in Item 407 of Regulation S-K of the Securities and Exchange Commission.